 Patient-facing communications: We are working with our patient representatives to ensure that patient communication is done well and that patients understand the benefits for them (as well as the wider benefits of freeing up GP capacity).

 Are you a GP or Pharmacist who is curious about eRD and how it can save time?
 Then watch our GPs and Pharmacists explain it.

-NHS Digital has also produced a useful guide to Electronic Repeat Dispensing (eRD) below:
+NHS Business Services Authority has also produced a useful guide to Electronic Repeat Dispensing (eRD) below: